MegR9/Megan_BSE_Portfolio/index.md

 # Final Milestone

-My final Milestone will be to get the arm to grab objects with different sensitivities
+My final Milestone was to add a fourth button so the robotic arm can grab different objects and move them around.
+After the second milestone this had become easier to accomplish but I had still run into some small movement issues with the connection between the button and the last servo.
+This one addition allowed my robotic arm to finally grab an object that I put into it's hands.

 [![]()]()